bachelor-2014/report/v2/human_interaction.md

 indeed not be proficient in G-Code.
-There is a clear upside in the fact that G-Code is a generally used format, and as such creating a client on top of the Splotbot will be a matter of implementing G-Code and not necessarily tightly coupled with the splotbot.
+There is a clear upside in the fact that G-Code is a generally used format, and as such creating a client on top of the Splotbot will be a matter of implementing G-Code and not necessarily tightly coupled with the Splotbot.
 This means that one could build on a platform such as Pronterface to create a suitable client.
-The python script in @gutierrez2012 thesis does just that, but it in turn imposes the requirement to know python on the user.
+The Python library in @gutierrez2012 thesis does just that, but it in turn imposes the requirement to know Python on the user.
 It also does not provide much in terms of continously interacting with the experiments, as the experiments are designed statically, and the user has no way to interact while the